Congratulations 2026-2027 Board of Governors!

 SECTION 3:

-MSC sponsors social activities financed through annual dues, event fees for MSC social events and occasional fundraisers.
+The Operational component sponsors social activities financed through annual dues, event fees for MSC social events and occasional fundraisers.

 SECTION 1:

-MSC operates on Minot Air Force Base with written permission from the 5th Bomb Wing Commander or their designee.
-The MSC is a private organization pursuant to the authority contained in Air Force Instruction 34-223.
-The organization is not an instrumentality of the United States Government and is not considered under the United States Air Force’s control.
-The organization is not entitled to severing immunities or privileges.
-Appropriated or nonappropriated funds of the United States or its instrumentalities shall not be used to support the organization, either directly or indirectly, unless otherwise specifically authorized to obligate such funds to conduct business.
-It is acknowledged that this organization can and only exist on Minot Air Force Base with written consent of the installation commander, whose consent may be withdrawn at any time the commander determines such withdrawal to be in the best interest of the Air Force.
-Operations are contingent upon compliance with requirements and conditions of applicable Air Force Regulation and Instructions.
+Appropriated or non-appropriated funds of the United States or its instrumentalities shall not be used to support the organization, either directly or indirectly, unless otherwise specifically authorized to obligate such funds to conduct business.
+It is acknowledged that this organization can only exist on Minot Air Force Base with written consent of the 5th Bomb Wing Commander, whose consent may be withdrawn at any time the commander determines such withdrawal to be in the best interest of the Air Force.

 MSC is governed by its Constitution and By-Laws.
 MSC may also institute other governing documents in accordance with the Constitution and By-Laws.
 Should there be a conflict between the Constitution and By-Laws or other governing documents, the Constitution governs.